martintrojer/carddown/README.md

 ## Features

-  - Scans your notes-files for flashcards with facts that you want to remember.
+  - Scans your notes for flashcards with facts that you want to remember.
   - Keeps tracks of flashcards by hash of its contents, thus supports files being edited and cards moved around.
   - Extracted cards and meta-data are stored in a separate folder, the original files are never not modified.
   - Supports tags, enabling specific study sessions.